grafana/grafana/docs/sources/developers/angular_deprecation.md

 # Angular support deprecation

-Angular plugin support is deprecated, meaning it will be removed in a future release.
+Angular plugin support is deprecated, and it will be removed in a future release.
 There are still many community plugins that depend on Grafana’s angular plugin support for them to work.
-The same is true for many internal (private) plugins that have been developed over the years by Grafana users.
+The same is true for many internal (private) plugins developed over the years by Grafana users.
 Grafana version 9 will have a server configuration option, global for the whole instance, that will control if angular plugin support is available or not.
-By default angular plugin support will be disabled.
+By default, angular plugin support will be disabled.

 ## Why are we deprecating angular support?